tamaki-mizuide/hello-world/README.md

 # hello-world
-thie repository is tutorial trial
+this repository is tutorial trial
+I spend some ours at gym every weekend.